-That’s why reflection is a skill promoted and practiced by some of the world’s top performers and athletes.
+That’s why reflection is a personal development practice promoted and practiced by some of the world’s top performers and athletes.

-They know it can help you learn from your mistakes and make better choices and decisions in the future.
+They know it’s an effective way to learn from their mistakes and set goals to make better choices and decisions in the future.

-It’s the reason football players (for example) spend WEEKS pouring over every minute and analyzing every play of every game.
-By understanding who played well and why, they can make informed adjustments going forward – and keep improving their performance.
+It’s the reason football players spend weeks poring over every minute and analyzing every play of every game.
+By understanding who played well and why, they can make informed adjustments going forward and keep improving their performance.